Dragoon, Arizona: History

 During WWII, the US Military created an Internment Camp for Japanese dignitaries in Dragoon at Triangle T Dude Ranch.

-During WWII, the US Boarder Patrol was the enforcement agency in Dragoon for the Japanese Internment Camp.
+During WWII, the US Border Patrol was the enforcement agency in Dragoon for the Japanese Internment Camp.

 Japanese spy interrogation of Takeo Yoshikawa, then known by his spy name as Tadashi Morimura, happened in Dragoon at Triangle T Ranch.
 He was the Pearl Harbor spy that facilitated the attack on Pearl Harbor.